صور الصفحة

 Telamonius Aiax truly to nome,

-And said to bat semly all in sad wordis, to visit his cousing in Troy.
+And said to pat semly all in sad wordis,

 Prayond hym prestly, as his pure frynd,